Joey Meneses Player Props: Nationals vs. Rangers

 Joey Meneses At The Plate

-- Meneses has 19 doubles, a triple, two home runs and 21 walks while hitting .279.
+- Meneses is batting .281 with 19 doubles, a triple, four home runs and 21 walks.

-- Among qualifying hitters in MLB, his batting average ranks 34th, his on-base percentage ranks 91st, and he is 137th in the league in slugging.

-- He has gone deep in two of 80 games played this year, and in 0.6% of his plate appearances.
+- He ranks 30th in batting average, 86th in on base percentage, and 123rd in slugging among the qualified hitters in MLB play.

-- Meneses has picked up an RBI in 35.0% of his games this year, with more than one RBI in 8.8% of his games.
-He has also produced three or more runs in four contests.
+- Meneses has had an RBI in 29 games this year (35.8%), including eight multi-RBI outings (9.9%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.